JEREMY-0/JCuisine/_recipes/recipe2.md

 ---
+title: Atomic Wings
+date: 2019-10-19
+order: 1
 layout: recipe
-title: Any Recipe
-date: 2019-10-19
 published: true
-order: 1
 ---
 This introduces the recipe and is a pargaraph of text.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-## Ingredients
+This recipe for wings is sure to be a hit at any gathering.
+The wings are marinated in a mixture of garlic, cumin, paprika, parsley, and other spices, then cooked in the oven until they’re tender and succulent.
+The wings are then finished off with a light coating of a sweet and smoky barbecue sauce.
+These wings have just the right amount of kick and are sure to be a crowd pleaser.
+Serve them up with your favourite dipping sauces, or as an appetizer at your next party.
+Enjoy!Ingredients

-- prehenderit deserunt veniam sunt et.
+* prehenderit deserunt veniam sunt et.
-- Nulla ea est commodo minim quis.
+* Nulla ea est commodo minim quis.
-- Amet cillum mollit cupidatat sunt tempor qui quis sunt ipsum.
+* Amet cillum mollit cupidatat sunt tempor qui quis sunt ipsum.

 ## Method